mmeyrat/OWAR/README.md

-# Organization of the workspace in Augmented Reality - PFE
+# Organization of the Workspace in Augmented Reality (OWAR)

 This project was realized within the scope of a "Projet de Fin d'Etude" (End of Study Project) at University of Bordeaux.